Relaxation of Bosons in One Dimension and the Onset of Dimensional Crossover: Model of the atomic collision in molecular dynamics calculation

 Consider now another possibility

 Here an important simplification of the model comes into play.
-If the radial states of colliding atoms are different, we neglect, except of a special case described below, the change of the set of the radial excitation numbers, allowing for the exchange process only, when the radial excitation numbers associated with the two momenta $\hbar k_1$ and $\hbar k_2$ are interchanged:
+If the transverse states of colliding quasiparticles are different, we neglect, except of a special case described below, the change of the set of the transverse excitation numbers, allowing for the exchange process only, when the transverse excitation numbers associated with the two quasimomenta $\hbar q_1$ and $\hbar q_2$ are interchanged:

 The probability of the exchange process is given by

 A special case is given by